escodebar/trainings/slides.md

 👉<!-- .element: style="display: inline; position: absolute; left: 210px; top: 280px; transform: rotate(45deg) scalex(-1); font-weight: bold; color: brown; font-size: 100pt;" class="fragment" -->

+Notes:
+* GitHub allows to compare the changes before creating the pull request
+* When you create a pull request, make sure the changes are comprehensible, such that another developer can review it easily
+* Once you the changes are ready to be reviewed, a pull request can be opened

 ---

 ![Open a pull request](GitHub/open_pull_request.png)